USEPA/WNTR/documentation/controls.rst

     >>> print(rule3)
     rule complex_rule := if ( Tank('1').level > 46.0248 && sim_time = 435600 sec ) then set Pipe('330').status to Open else set HeadPump('10').status to Open with priority 3

-Actions can also be combined, as shown in the following example:
+Actions can also be combined, as shown in the following example.

 .. doctest::